 Although burning any garbage or Solid Waste is illegal in Scott County, the Solid Waste Ordinance allows County residents to burn vegetative material for disposal on the property it was generated on by obtaining an open burn permit.

 If you do need to burn vegetative material, open burning permits are available by contacting your local city or fire chief in Scott County.
 See the Burn Permit Information by City tab for contact information and convenient links to downloadable forms from your city.

 Although disposing of tree debris and vegetative material by burning on your property is allowed, Scott County recommends taking material to one of the many free and inexpensive tree and yard waste recycling sites throughout the county.

 Scott County also allows residents to burn vegetative material for disposal in recreational fires.
 A recreational fire can be no bigger than 3 feet by 3 feet and can only consist of clean wood or vegetation.
-Some municipalities may require a permit and could restrict what you can burn as many City’s do not allow residents to burn leaves.
+Some municipalities may require a permit and could restrict what you can burn as many cities do not allow residents to burn leaves.
 Check the Burn Permit Information by City tab.

 - Use a trash removal service, find local companies at https://gis.co.scott.mn.us/wastenav/